CrossTheRoadElec/Phoenix5-Linux-Example/README.md

 1. Use `ifconfig` to display status of the CAN socket.
 2. The first thing listed should be can0 and should look like this
 ![can0](https://user-images.githubusercontent.com/51933047/63381988-c6733e80-c367-11e9-91fc-7e2f620fea02.png).
-3. Type `cansend` to send a CAN frame, your talons LEDs should change to orange since a valid CAN message has been seen.
+3. Type `cansend can0 999#DEADBEEF` to send a CAN frame, your talons should now blink orange since a valid CAN message has been seen.
-4. Use `candump` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.
+4. Use `candump can0` to see all incoming CAN traffic, which should display all periodic information being sent by a Talon.

-## setting up socketcan hot swapping
+## Set up hot swapping
 1. adding files for hot swapping compatibility
 5. Open a new terminal
 6. Type `cd /etc/network/.`